Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Experimental Setup

 For LLMs, we use Claude 3 Haiku \citep{TheC3}, LLAMA3 8B Instruct \citep{dubey2024llama}, and Mistral 7B Instruct \citep{jiang2023mistral}.

-For each benchmark scenario (a given task and LLM), we run each method for a total budget of 25 full-fidelity evaluations (i.e., being allowed as many LLM calls as 25 prompts evaluated on all validation instances would require for a given task) to mimic a budget constrained scenario.
-We repeat each method run 30 times.
-We evaluate prompts using the loss function described in Equation~\eqref{eq:em_loss} that is based on the exact match scoring function.
+For each benchmark scenario (a given task and LLM), we run each method for a total budget of 25 full-fidelity evaluations (i.e., being allowed as many LLM calls as 25 prompts evaluated on all validation instances require for a given task) to mimic a budget-constrained scenario.
+We use the number of LLM calls as our cost metric, rather than actual monetary cost, since LLM calls are a directly interpretable and model-agnostic measure of cost that allows for aggregating over different benchmark scenarios.
+We repeat each method run 30 times on each benchmark scenario.
+We evaluate prompts using the loss function described in Equation~\eqref{eq:em_loss} which is based on the exact match scoring function.